 Symptoms of a Cancerous Mole

-Most moles are not at all dangerous.
-However, moles that are itchy, painful, bleeding, changing color, increasing in size, asymmetrical or have uneven borders are more likely to be malignant.
+Most are not at all dangerous.
+However, ones that are itchy, painful, bleeding, changing color, increasing in size, asymmetrical or have uneven borders are more likely to be malignant.
 Moles that appear after the age of 30 are also at a higher risk of becoming cancerous.
 If you notice any of these signs or a significant change in size, height or shape you should consult your doctor or dermatologist (skin doctor).

 If a mole has any (or several) of these warning signs, get it looked at by a dermatologist or doctor immediately:

-- Color – The mole’s color is not uniform and/or there blue, red or white colors in it
+- Color – The color is not uniform and/or there blue, red or white colors in it

 - Diameter – Larger than the eraser on a pencil